 Incorrect tyre pressures can cause loss of performance, tyre wear, poor road handing and instability of the vehicle.
 So checking the tyre pressure is an essential part of a basic service.

-You should also check the condition of your tyres, making sure they aren’t too worn and the tread depth meets the UK legal requirement of 1.6mm.
+You should also check the condition of your tyres, making sure they aren’t too worn and the tread depth meets the UK legal minimum requirement of 1.6mm.

 Replace car fluids